 - Positive outcome.
 If you purchase a lottery ticket and win, that is considered a gain.

 - Negative outcome.
-You could purchase a lottery ticket and not win, therefore the money you spent purchasing the ticket is considered a loss.
+You could buy a lottery ticket and not win, therefore the money you spent is considered a loss.

 - Neutral outcome.
 There’s no loss, but there’s no gain either.